-- 13.1 A tie break constitutes an extra End. - 13.2 Athletes will remain in their original throwing boxes. - 13.3 If the score is tied after regulation number of Ends in a match (and after any penalty balls have been played) the Referee will perform a coin toss before announcing the "One Minute".
+- 13.3 If the score is tied after regulation number of Ends in a match (and after any penalty balls have been played) the Referee will perform a coin toss before announcing the "One Minute".
 The Side that did not make the coin toss call in the Call Room, will make the call for the tie break.
 The winner of this coin toss decides which Side will play the first coloured ball.
-The Referee will then retrieve the Jack (or penalty ball) from the floor of the playing area and make the "One Minute!" call.- - 13.4 At "Time!", after the one minute between ends, the Referee will place the Jack of the side that plays first, on the cross.

-13.5 The tie break is then played as a normal End.
+The Referee will then retrieve the Jack (or penalty ball) from the floor of the playing area and make the "One Minute!" call. - 13.4 At "Time!", after the one minute between ends, the Referee will place the Jack of the side that plays first, on the cross. - 13.5 The tie break is then played as a normal End.
 In the BC3 Individual Division, prior to the release of their first coloured ball (both red and blue), each Athlete MUST make the two-way swing.
-In Pair BC3, ALL Athletes (both red and blue, on their own turn) MUST make the simultaneous two-way swing after the Referee signals their Side to play, and prior to releasing their first ball (ref.: 4.1.6, 15.5.9 - retraction of the played ball).

-13.6 If a situation detailed in rule 10.16.7 occurs and each Side receives equal points on the tie break the scores are recorded and a second tie break is played.
+In Pair BC3, ALL Athletes (both red and blue, on their own turn) MUST make the simultaneous two-way swing after the Referee signals their Side to play, and prior to releasing their first ball (ref.: 4.1.6, 15.5.9 - retraction of the played ball). - 13.6 If a situation detailed in rule 10.16.7 occurs and each Side receives equal points on the tie break the scores are recorded and a second tie break is played.
 This time the opposing Side will begin the tie break with their Jack on the cross.
 This procedure continues, with the first play alternating between Sides, until there is a winner.